mlerju/yeast/README.md

 ## Project Overview

 This project aims to distinguish between true coding ORFs and non-coding sequences based on genomic features.
-It uses XGBoost for classification and includes model interpretation with SHAP.
+It uses a GPU-accelerated XGBoost model for classification.

 ---

 ## Dataset

-**Input**: ORFs predicted from the yeast genome
+**Input**: ORFs predicted from the yeast genome.
+Genome can be obtained via: https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000146045.2/

 **Features**: